 - Increasing your revenue, profitability, and conversion rate

-Most companies run A/B tests before they launch, but unless those tests are guided by actual user feedback, you’ll overspend on testing with no real clue where to focus.
+Most companies run A/B tests before launching, but unless those tests are guided by user feedback, you’ll overspend on testing with no real clue where to focus.
 User testing will reveal which elements of your design are proving challenging and what the barriers to conversion are.
 By testing ourselves, we bring our costs down, which helps us offer better rates to our customers.

 - Reduce development and support costs